monkikat/monkikat/README.md

 I'm Noha, a data professional and developer based in Houston with an M.S. in Computer Science.

-I enjoy working with messy, disconnected data — figuring out what's wrong with it, cleaning and restructuring it, and building systems that make it reliable and useful.
+I enjoy working with messy, disconnected data; figuring out what's wrong with it, cleaning and restructuring it, and building systems that make it reliable and useful.

 I'm currently focused on **data engineering, data science, analytics, master data management, healthcare data, and applied AI**.